amingilani/auth0-rail5/README.md

 ### Creating Pages

 After authenticating the user, Auth0 will redirect to your app and tell you the if the authentication was successful.
-We need two callback urls, one for success authentication and one for failure, let's name them `callback`, and `failure` respectively.
+We need two callback urls, one for auth0 and one for the app to redirect to and handle failure.
+We'll talk more about the second one later.
+For now let's name them `callback`, and `failure` respectively.
 They don't need any html, css, or javascript associated with them.

 We also want two pages for our simplistic app, a publicly accessible home page, and a privately accessible dashboard.
 These will be in their own controllers.